yamunariver/Network/README.md

 A Denial of Service (DoS) attack is a malicious attempt to affect the availability of a targeted system, such as a website or Application, to legitimate end users.
 Typically, attackers generate large volumes of packets or requests ultimately overwhelming the target system.
 In case of a Distributed Denial of Service (DDoS) attack, and the attacker uses multiple compromised or controlled sources to generate the attack.

+## CLI

+A command line interface (CLI) is a software mechanism you use to interact with your operating system using your keyboard.